tensorflow/tensorflow/README.md

 ## Install

+TensorFlow provides multiple installation options depending on your device's setup and requirements.
+The default installation utilizes the CPU, but GPU support can be enables for larger more processing intensive tasks.

 See the [TensorFlow install guide](https://www.tensorflow.org/install) for the [pip package](https://www.tensorflow.org/install/pip), to [enable GPU support](https://www.tensorflow.org/install/gpu), use a [Docker container](https://www.tensorflow.org/install/docker), and [build from source](https://www.tensorflow.org/install/source).

+### Install Using Pip
 To install the current release, which includes support for [CUDA-enabled GPU cards](https://www.tensorflow.org/install/gpu) *(Ubuntu and Windows)*: